Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/setting-up-python-on-macos.md

 brew install python
 ```

-And once that is done, we should run the `python3` command to see if our version is matching.
+And once that is done, we should run the `python3` command to see if our version matches.

 ![Mac Python 3 installed](https://cdn.hashnode.com/res/hashnode/image/upload/v1620800686383/IKKe-JF_c.png)

-However, it's a bit of a mission to type the number three after Python manually.
+However, it's a bit of a mission to manually type the number three after Python.

 To fix that, we can add a new alias to link `python3` to the command `python`.